josineto/pandoc-odt-filters/test/Test.md

 If all following links work, 3 tests pass (note that image and table links point to caption).

-Section link, goes to @sec:testing-odt-bib-style.lua .
+Section link, goes to @sec:testing-citing-performance-and-odt-bib-style.lua-2-tests.
 Image link, goes to @fig:public.
 Table link, goes to @tbl:dummy.

 # Testing `odt-custom-styles.lua` (3 tests) {-}